nick-paul/raytrace_demo.aya/README.md

 ```

-Alternitively, you can clone and run the main file directly
+Alternatively , you can clone and run the main file directly

 ```
 cd src